juliandunne1234/math-bombs/README.md

 * All images and the video used in this project were found on the [pexels](https://www.pexels.com/) website
 * Fonts used were imported from [Google Fonts](https://fonts.google.com/)
 * Gym dumbell icon used throughout the website is taken from [Font Awesome](https://fontawesome.com/)
+* Pop up window displayed as part of the game is taken from [sweetalert2](https://sweetalert2.github.io/)
 ***